Cocaine Addiction: Signs, Symptoms, and Treatment

 Signs and Symptoms of Cocaine Addiction

 When you feel the effects of using cocaine, you may go from a sense of euphoria and mania to unpleasant withdrawal.
 When withdrawing from it, you may experience the other extreme of feeling low and irritable.
-Hence, mood swings are a regular sign of cocaine addiction.2
+Hence, mood swings are usually a regular sign of cocaine addiction.2

 Other signs that you or a loved one have been misusing cocaine are:2